Avoiding the Deck

-This type of dangerous, if not terminal, fall can be the result of the route having no gear, or gear spaced enough high up so that you lose your height advantage (the higher your are the harder it is to hit the ground!), or simple gear failure, or failure to place gear!
+This type of dangerous, if not terminal, fall can be the result of the route having no gear, or gear spaced enough high up so that you lose your height advantage (the higher you are the harder it is to hit the ground!), or simple gear failure, or failure to place gear!
 Avoiding this type of fall could probably be described as what climbing is all about, the keystone of climbing safety.

 The other day I watched a climber do a classic E1 in Dalkey Quarry that features some hard moves at the top (a traverse out on polished footholds), that can be well protected with small cams or opposed wires (the gear is almost above the leader as they traverse out).
-At the end of the traverse you have one more sketchy move to reach up to the lip of an overhang, which you hand traverse to the top, and again you can get opposed wires and cams here (but less obviously).
-In this case, perhaps because he lacked experience, or perhaps because he expected it to be unprotected (a common mistake with those new to E grades), he placed gear in neither place, and instead sketched his way up the top of the climb, his last gear twenty feet below him, a slab thirty feet below that.
-If he’d fallen he’d have decked out before the ropes had chance to check his fall.
-As in most cases he didn’t fall, but such sketch has a habit of biting you sooner or later (usually a monster fall that only clips your wings).
-Now it’s not good to dwell on hitting the deck when climbing, but when you’d seen it happen (and heard it!), or visited mates in hospital who’s legs are pinned into metal cages, or people who’ll never walk again, well then it’s worth considering.
+At the end of the traverse, you have one more sketchy move to reach up to the lip of an overhang, which you hand traverse to the top, and again you can get opposed wires and cams here (but less obviously).
+In this case, perhaps because he lacked experience, or perhaps because he expected it to be unprotected (a common mistake with those new to E grades), he placed gear in neither place and instead sketched his way up the top of the climb, his last gear twenty feet below him, a slab thirty feet below that.
+If he’d fallen he’d have decked out before the ropes had a chance to check his fall.
+As in most cases, he didn’t fall, but such sketch has a habit of biting you sooner or later (usually a monster fall that only clips your wings).
+Now it’s not good to dwell on hitting the deck when climbing, but when you’d seen it happen (and heard it!), or visited mates in the hospital whose legs are pinned into metal cages, or people who’ll never walk again, well then it’s worth considering.
 The way to avoid catastrophic ground falls is as follows:

 - Learn to place gear when you are offered up the opportunity by the rock.

 - Carry a rack big enough so that you don’t have to scrimp on protection.